jupyterlite/jupyterlite-sphinx/docs/directives/replite.md

    ## Additional REPL interface options (JupyterLite 0.6.0+)

-   With `jupyterlite-core` versions 0.6.0 and later, the REPL interface comes with several additional customisation options that provide more control over the execution environment and layout:
+   With `jupyterlite-core` versions 0.6.0 and later, the REPL interface comes with several additional customization options that provide more control over the execution environment and layout:

    ### Clearing cells on execute